-Mid-Columbia River Steelhead trout, Columbia River Bull trout (both threatened species), and, Deschutes River summer Chinook salmon (a sensitive species) are not present in the planning area.
-Therefore, the action alternatives would have a "No Effect" determination to Steelhead and Bull trout and a "No Impact" determination for Chinook salmon.
+Mid-Columbia River Steelhead trout, Columbia River Bull trout (both threatened species), are not present in the planning area.
+Therefore, the action alternatives would have a "No Effect" determination to Steelhead and Bull trout.

 R6 Sensitive Aquatic Species Found in the Planning Area Interior Redband Trout